ovh/docs/pages/web_cloud/web_hosting/cms-update-password-admin/guide.en-gb.md

 > [!tabs]
 > WordPress
 >>
->> Follow the steps in the “[Through phpMyAdmin](https://wordpress.org/documentation/article/reset-your-password/#through-phpmyadmin)” section of the official WordPress documentation.
+>> Follow the steps from the "[Through phpMyAdmin](https://wordpress.org/documentation/article/reset-your-password/#through-phpmyadmin)" section of the official WordPress documentation.
 >>
 > PrestaShop
 >>
->> Follow the steps in the “[You do not have access to your e-mail address](https://help-center.prestashop.com/hc/en-us/articles/10799006732818-Recover-your-admin-password)” section of the PrestaShop official documentation.
+>> Follow the steps from the "[You do not have access to your e-mail address](https://help-center.prestashop.com/hc/en-us/articles/10799006732818-Recover-your-admin-password)" section of the PrestaShop official documentation.
 >>
 > Joomla!
 >>
->> Follow the steps in the “[Resetting in phpMyAdmin](https://docs.joomla.org/Resetting_a_user_password/en)” section of the official Joomla! documentation.
+>> Follow the steps from the "[Resetting in phpMyAdmin](https://docs.joomla.org/Resetting_a_user_password/en)" section of the official Joomla! documentation.
 >>
 > Drupal
 >>